lynxlynxlynx/gemrb-mods/sorcerer-monk-cleric/README.md

 What does this mod do?
 ======================

-This mods adds a new multiclass choice, sorcerer/monk/cleric.
+This mod adds a new multiclass choice, sorcerer/monk/cleric.
 Currently dualclassing is **not** possible (see notes in the tp2 file).

 Mage race and item restrictions, monk avatar, combined starting gear in tob, no detecting traps or turn undead (custom actionbar).